The legend of the Earth that chooses its guardians

 The Invisible Oath

-That of protecting what cannot speak.
+The duty to protect what cannot speak.
 To respect what nourishes without asking.
 To pass on what must never be forgotten.

 They can be recognized in a different way.